ggyy1122/AI-based-emotional-companion-app/README.md

 ### 6.2 AI Chat

--Multiple chat sessions can be created.
+-Multiple chat sessions can be created.Important chats can be bookmarked.
 ![3.png](mdimages/3.png)
--Click "favorite" to view the favorited chats.
+-Click "favorite" to view the bookmarked chats.
 ![4.png](mdimages/4.png)
 -Click the voice button in the lower-right corner to enter the voice chat interface.
 ![5.png](mdimages/5.png)